• Menu

 • When marinating the steak use a glass or non-reactive dish to avoid a chemical reaction between the metal and the acid in the marinade.

-• Don’t reuse the marinade – it should be discarded after use.
+• Don’t reuse the marinade.
+It should be discarded after use.

 • Use a meat thermometer if you are unsure on cooking times.